samvanlier/Traject4/README.md

 **Project overview:**
 - [DTO](./DTO): A project that contains POCO object for converting the internal model to a common JSON output (used by the R-script in [R_files](./R_files))
-- [Friends](./Friends): An updated version of the original project, used to test the hypotesis
+- [Friends](./Friends): An updated version of the original project, used to test the hypothesis
 - [Graph](./Graph): A custom graph library, used for creating the friend network and for importing and exporting the graph
 - [Tests](./Tests): Unit Tests
 - [R_files](./R_files): A folder containing the script used to plot the resulting Trajectories and some example `json`-files